noboru-i/kyouen-ios/README.md

 ## How to add library

-Add to Carthfile / Podfile.
+Add library to Carthfile or Podfile.

 ```
 carthage update --platform iOS --no-use-binaries --cache-builds